 Global problems like gender inequality and climate change affect people of all ages everywhere.
 These complex problems require holistic inter-generational approaches, diverse mindsets, multi-disciplinary methods and multi-sectoral dialogue.
 OCIC recognizes the wealth of knowledge, experience and leadership that youth leaders bring to the international cooperation sector in Ontario and beyond.
 We want to help enable the active participation of youth at local, national and international policy-making tables to inform decisions that concern their lives, future and the planet.

-Youth Policy-Makers will have the opportunity to:
+In 2020, the Youth Policy-Makers will have the opportunities to:

 - Partake in engagement and learning exchange opportunities to strengthen your capacity to influence policy making and advocacy processes